 To use the template unzip it, then go to ‘File > New’.
 In the dialog, click ‘Options > Import templates…’.
 Browse to template file and add it.
 The template should be available in the ‘Fiction’ section whenever you need it.

-Scrivener is one of my favourite programmes ever (along with Pages), and if you use it for your writing, I would recommend that you download this Scrivener template.
+Scrivener is one of my favourite apps ever, and if you use it for your writing, I would recommend that you download this Scrivener template.
 It includes all of the same information as the spreadsheet, with the advantage that you won’t have to update the word counts manually!
 Once again I’ve used the NaNoWriMo 50K for the total, but please update as your story requires.

 - The outliner view gives you a good overview of your scene and stage word counts, while the corkboard view allows you to quickly look through your scene descriptions.
 You can turn on synopses in the outliner too, but I find it a bit cluttered.